Best Places You Can Buy CPAP Supplies, Parts, and Spares

 Retail stores

-You can now buy PAP products through a new retail franchise known as CPAP Store USA.
-Launched in late September 2020, it boasts locations in California, Nevada, and Texas.9
+You can also buy PAP products through a retail franchise known as CPAP Store USA.
+It boasts locations in California, Nevada, and Texas.9

 Other places to buy PAP supplies and parts in person include big box stores like Walmart and drugstore chains like CVS and Walgreens.